Japanese pop idol Kenshin Kamimura convicted of indecent assault but avoids jail in Hong Kong

 Judge Peter Yu handed down the conviction Wednesday, saying Kamimura touched the intrepreter in a caressing nature that implicitly carried a sexual undertone and had indecent intent.

+“The defendant’s acts are obviously disrespectful toward women,” Yu said.
+“Such behaviour should be condemned.”

+In pleading for a lesser penalty, the defense said Kamimura previously had a promising future and paid a heavy price.

 After the verdict was announced, a few of Kamimura's fans wept in the courtroom.
-But Kamimura looked relieved when the judge issued a fine of 15,000 Hong Kong dollars (about $1,900) and no prison term.
+But Kamimura looked relieved and hugged his courtroom translator when the judge issued a fine of 15,000 Hong Kong dollars (about $1,900) and no prison term.
 The maximum penalty for the charge is 10 years of imprisonment.

 Others from mainland China who attended said they were not fans but wanted to learn more about the case, especially after seeing criticism of the female interpreter online.

 “News reports are not so comprehensive.
-When I come here, I can understand it holistically and the explainations from both sides,” she said.
+When I come here, I can understand it holistically and the explanations from both sides,” she said.

 Kamimura also is an actor who appeared in several TV dramas including the boys’ love series “Our Youth” and the popular drama “Ossan’s Love Returns.”